-RAW, no. However, this means that there must be a clear deliniation between "intelligent" and "non-intelligent" creatures, which I will discuss below.
+RAW, no. However, this means that there must be a clear delineation between "intelligent" and "non-intelligent" creatures, which I will discuss below.

 As a DM, I recommend allowing players to decide if the mount acts as an independent mount or a controlled mount.
 The mount would need to consent to be controlled, so mounts like dragons or other characters likely won't be controlled, but things like the horse from Find Steed would almost certainly comply.
 However, even this solution introduces complications because it would allow the only mechanism to change your initiative score after combat starts.
 To address this, consider the initiative fix I proposed under "Controlled Mounts", above.